pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The items in the sections from ``RecordNotificationLog`` are Python dicts with three keys: ``id``, ``topic``, and ``data``.
 The record manager uses its ``sequenced_item_class`` to identify the actual names of the record fields.

-The ``topic`` can be resolved to a Python class, perhaps a domain event class.
+The ``topic`` value can be resolved to a Python class, perhaps a domain event class.
-An object instance of that class, such as a domain event object, could then be reconstructed from the notification's ``data``.
+An object instance of that class, such as a domain event object, could then be reconstructed using the notification's ``data``.
+In the code below, the function ``resolve_notifications`` shows how that can be done.

-Todo: Some code that resolves record notification log items into domain objects by resolving the topic and reconstructing with the data.
-Perhaps change the SequencedItemMapper from_sequenced_item() method to work with a dict that provides topic and data, not just an sequenced item tuple of the right type.
-Otherwise construct a SequencedItem named tuple of the right type and pass it to a SequencedItemMapper.

 .. code:: python

-    from eventsourcing.infrastructure.sequenceditemmapper import SequencedItemMapper

-    mapper = SequencedItemMapper()

     def resolve_notifications(notifications):
-        return [mapper.from_topic_and_data(
+        return [
+            sequenced_item_mapper.from_topic_and_data(
                 topic=notification['topic'],
                 data=notification['data']
-        ) for notification in notifications]
+            ) for notification in notifications
+        ]

+    # Resolve a section of notifications into domain events.
     domain_events = resolve_notifications(section.items)

+    # Check we got the first entity's "created" event.
     assert isinstance(domain_events[0], VersionedEntity.Created)
+    assert domain_events[0].originator_id == first_entity.id

 BigArrayNotificationLog
 ~~~~~~~~~~~~~~~~~~~~~~~

-This section can be skipped if you skipped ``BigArray`` above.
+Skip this section if you skipped the section about BigArray.

 The library class :class:`~eventsourcing.interface.notificationlog.BigArrayNotificationLog`
 uses a ``BigArray`` as the application log, and presents its items in linked sections.